vdbergh/vtjson/README.md

 Q: How to combine validations?

-A: Use `intersect`.
+A: Use `intersect` (or `Annotated` if applicable).
 For example the following schema validates positive integers but reject positive floats.

 ```python
 schema = intersect(int, interval(0, ...))